cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 ### Make sure you can get a permit

-You may not be able to get a new permit right away if your property currently has an [open or expired permit](/residential-toolkit/can-i-get-a-permit/).
+You may not be able to get a new permit right away if your property currently has an expired permit.
+Use the public search at Austin Build + Connect to check for expired permits.

 You may also be unable to get a permit if you have already reached the maximum amount of impervious coverage on your property.
-If this happens, reconsider your interior remodel materials or design.
+If this happens, reconsider your shed materials or design or come in for a consultation to find out if you can get a permit.

 ---

 ## You may need a consultation to determine your project requirements

 It is possible to prepare your permit application without consulting with a reviewer.
 However, many residents prefer to come in for a free 20 minute consultation with a reviewer before applying for a permit.
-During this consultation, the reviewer will be able to:
+During this consultation, the reviewer will:

+* Let you know if you can complete your project as you originally planned.
-* Give you personalized property information that will help you fill out your application.
-Depending on what you learn during your consultation, you may not be able to build your shed as you originally planned.
+* Give you the personalized property information you need to fill out your building permit application.
-* Answer any application questions.
-* Give you a list of documents you need to prepare for your application based on your specific project.
+* Give you a list of documents you need to prepare for your building permit &nbsp;application based on your specific project.
-* Explain the steps you need to follow to apply for a permit.
+* Explain any next steps needed for you to correctly permit your project.

 You may need to hire a licensed professional to help you complete your project.